 You see, when we set up to run a CPU benchmark in games choosing 'realistic' settings based on the particular system we have, we are setting ourselves up for inaccurate measurements.
 Let me explain using a couple of hypothetical situations!

 Let's say we have a Ryzen 7 7800X3D that we are trying to benchmark, and we have a complementing RTX 4090 in our system.
-If we were to measure the 7800X3D based on realistic test settings, we would likely choose 4K as our test resolution, and at these settings, the tested system would give us a certain frame rate.
+If we were to measure this setup based on realistic test settings, we would likely choose 4K as our test resolution, and at these settings the PC would give us a certain frame rate.

 Now let's assume in the second situation that we instead have a Radeon RX 7800 XT, which is far less powerful than a 4090.
-So based on realistic settings, we would likely choose 1440p in this case.
-The frame-rate output this time with a 7800 XT at 1440p would be different than what we had with the RTX 4090 at 4K.
+So based on realistic settings, we would likely choose 1440p in this second scenario.
+The frame-rate output this time with a 7800 XT at 1440p would be different than what we had previously with the RTX 4090 at 4K.

 Therefore, testing the same CPU at two different realistic settings will lead to two widely different scores even though we are measuring accurately.
 This means the flaw is not in our testing data but rather in the methodology itself.

 This methodology issue gets even more obvious when you try and think about all the possible hardware combinations (CPU + GPU combos) that can be made with the Ryzen 7800X3D.
-It is nearly impossible to guesstimate the performance we can get out of such systems based on data from realistic settings tests as every combo will have widely different results across the board.
+It is nearly impossible to guesstimate the performance of the 7800X3D we can get out of all such systems based on data from realistic settings tests as every combo will have widely different results across the board.

 Hence, while a reviewer could argue that they are only trying to test for their own gear, it would then hardly be representative of the 7800X3D's performance had the paired GPU been a different one.